-Pre-requisite: ELEC2543 Object-oriented programming and data structures or (COMP1119 Introduction to data structures and algorithms and COMP2396 Object-oriented programming and Java) Mutually exclusive with: (ELEC3628 & COMP3402) or ELEC2603 Assessment: 40% continuous assessment, 60% examination
+Pre-requisite: ELEC2543 Object-oriented programming and data structures or (COMP1119 Introduction to data structures and algorithms and COMP2396 Object-oriented programming and Java)

 ELEC3840 Internship (6 credits)

 Students are trained on-the-job under the supervision of a company from the industry.
 At the end of the training, every student is required to submit a training report to the Department for assessment.